 The globular cluster M3 (NGC 5272) in Canes Venatici will be well placed for observation.
 It will reach its highest point in the sky at around midnight local time.

-At a declination of +28°22', it is easiest to see from the northern hemisphere and cannot be seen from latitudes much south of 41°S.
+At a declination of +28°22', it is easiest to see from the northern hemisphere but cannot be seen from latitudes much south of 41°S.

-From London (click to change), it will be visible all night.
-It will become visible at around 21:30 (BST) as the dusk sky fades, 44° above your eastern horizon.
-It will be lost to dawn twilight at around 04:31, 44° above your western horizon.
+From London, it will be visible all night.
+It will become visible at around 21:29 (BST) as the dusk sky fades, 44° above your eastern horizon.
+It will be lost to dawn twilight at around 04:32, 44° above your western horizon.